oroinc/documentation/crm/book/installation.rst

 ---------------------------

 Time consuming or blocking tasks should usually be performed in the background to not influence the user experience in a bad way.
-For example, the OroPlatform uses the `JMSJobQueueBundle`_ to asynchronously run maintenance tasks.
-You simply have to make sure that its entry point is called regularly, for example, by executing it every minute through the system's cron system:
+For example, the OroPlatform uses the `MessageQueueComponent`_ together with `MessageQueueBundle`_ to asynchronously run maintenance tasks.
+You  have to make sure that its entry point is called regularly, for example, by executing it every minute through the system's cron system:

 .. code-block:: text

     */1 * * * * /path/to/php [$folder_location]/orocrm/app/console oro:cron --env=prod > /dev/null

+and one or more consumers are running:

+    */1 * * * * /path/to/php [$folder_location]/orocrm/app/console oro:message-queue:consume --env=prod > /dev/null

 .. seealso::